bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/recruiting-co-researchers.md

   position="Citizen Scientist, Charlotte"
 />

 Participation as co-researchers should be open and accessible to all types of young people regardless of their demographic, social, or educational background.
-It must also be acknowledged that participation in 'Co-creating our city' requires a high level of commitment from participants.
+It must also be acknowledged that participation in 'Co-Creating Our City' requires a high level of commitment from participants.
 You should therefore consider and take note of the motivation participants bring along in the recruitment process.
 In addition to motivation, factors such as age, gender, place of residence, and type of school may be collected during application.

 If you end up with more applications from potential co-researchers than capacity, you can use this information and background characteristics to select a suitable and diverse group of participants.